 YouTube: Chris’ Tutorials

-Krita is the next best free and popular alternative to Photoshop.
+Krita is the next popular and free alternative to Photoshop.
 What’s more, the software comes strongly recommended by professional photographers, especially when it comes to creative design for creating and enhancing digital images.

 Another plus for Krita is the fact that its functionality and interface is very similar to Photoshop.
 You’ll get the idea as soon as you see the toolbars.
 They’re the same!
 Working with the program’s dark themes will also give you a very Photoshop-feel.